visionmedia/expressjs.com/CONTRIBUTING.md

 #### Step 2: Get the Application Code Base

-Clone the repo and get the code
+Clone the repo and get the code:

     git clone https://github.com/expressjs/expressjs.com.git

-Now that you've got the code you're ready to start making your changes!
+After you've got the code you're ready to start making your changes!

-But just in case you need a little extra explanation, this section outlines the main sections of the code base, where most changes are likely to be made.
+But just in case you need a little extra explanation, this section below outlines the main sections of the code base, where most changes are likely to be made.

 **Markdown Page Files**:
 - These files render to html and make up the individual pages of the site.
 Most of the site's documentation text content is written in `md` files.